 We’ll have a more in-depth story up soon about Seiko’s partnership with Cousteau, and their ongoing commitment to ocean conservation, but for now, head over to Seiko’s website and check out the Prospex Diver pieces, they’re a true feat of affordable horology.

 Check it out

 Anyone still rocking earbuds with cables needs to jump onboard the wireless bandwagon because if you haven’t yet experienced the liberation of living a cord-free life you’re really missing out.
 If you’re using an iPhone then you can’t look past a pair of AirPods Pro.

 My experience thus far with AirPods Pro has been convenient, effortless and pain-free.
 With all of the smart functionality of the standard verisions, the new features of the AirPods aren’t just superficial, they’re useful functional upgrades that enhance the user experience.
-You can learn more about the AirPods Pro here.
+You can Make Some Poor Decisions with This 5-Litre Fireball Keg

 Henry Shen – Production Assistant

 While the rest of the team have been working hard in the Man of Many Office, I was able to escape the daily stresses and enjoy an adventure-filled holiday in Japan.
 I am in absolute awe of this oriental heaven and it would just be plain rude if I didn’t mention it in this week’s Staff Favourites.
 Here’s a snippet of my journey around the Land of the Rising Sun:

 Over the past two weeks, I ate my way through every ramen shop in Tokyo, clocked about 55,000 steps on my fitbit and took way too many photos for my Instagram to handle.
 That being so, I’ve returned home with a heavy case of post-holiday depression.
 Forgive me for being dramatic, but Japan was just THAT incredible.